 My last theory is due to the modern movie scene, he’s been forced to write in a different musical style.
 We’ve heard about temp tracks and the like, how composers feel more and more constricted.
 Maybe Zimmer is a victim of this too.
 Maybe he became so popular after this more people asked him to write scores, leading him to throw scores at his understudies, which all became the same overall because his team churned out scores so often.
 In short, perhaps the man we credit most for making movie scores sound the same didn’t have the time or conditions to write anything as ground-breaking as Lion King.

 Listen to Inception and/or Interstellar, two scores I think are overhyped, and compare them to this.
 Notice a difference?
 Inception sounds dark and harsh, full of electronics and sharp guitars, all screaming “listen to this, it sounds different”.
 Interstellar is loud, empty and screams “emotion, emotion”.
 The Lion King doesn’t sound like it’s trying to be anything, it just is what it is.
 No desperate attempt to sound different, no BWAH’s or overused chords, no boring repetition.

 The Lion King is Zimmer’s best score for my money.
 The next time you listen to the soundtrack, don’t skip past the score.

 FINAL RATING: 5/5

-UPDATE: I am now aware that Zimmer wrote this score with Elton John.
+UPDATE: I’m aware Zimmer wrote this score with/worked alongside Elton John/Lebo M/Mark Mancina.
 That doesn’t change my opinion of it, but helps me understand why it sounds so different.